 Why Defining Your Nonprofit’s Culture Will Be the Most Important Thing You Do This Year

+Company culture isn’t just for startups or corporations.
+It’s a vital and deep-seated part of each nonprofit’s DNA.
 No matter its mission or size, it’s important for every nonprofit to have a set of core values, beliefs, and perspectives.
-In this post, we’ll delve into the significance of defining organizational culture and a few of its central components to keep in mind while building your own.
+In this post, we’ll delve into the significance of defining organizational culture and share a few key questions to keep in mind while building your own.

 Why You Need to Define Organizational Culture

 Your culture is the foundation of your organization because it determines your team’s collective understanding of how your nonprofit operates.
 Beyond that, it can also impact donor satisfaction and increase team excitement and commitment.
 But most importantly, the right organizational culture can protect and demonstrate the core values your team upholds.